Ludovico Sforza: Personality

 Ludovico Duke of Bari, early 90s.
 Marble bas-relief by Benedetto Briosco.

 Ludovico was sometimes prideful, as in 1496 when he boasted that Pope Alexander was his chaplain, Emperor Maximilian his general, Venice his chamberlain, and the King of France his courier who had to come and go to Italy at his will.
 Guicciardini, who referred to Ludovico as the "arbiter of Italy", also called him "a very vigilant prince of very acute ingenuity".

 Giacomo Trotti called him a man who "does not love a person except out of fear or need" and said "he is mendacious, he is vindictive, very greedy, without shame, greedy for other people's things ... in superlative pusillanimous, not to be trusted ... he is ambitious and never says good about anyone."
 He adds that he was the type of person who first says one thing then does another, who had no love for anyone and no one loved him, and who was convinced that he could underestimate the other powerful of Italy.
 For this, Trotti claimed that he had no true friends.

 The chronicler Andrea Prato, who harshly reproaches him for having preferred Galeazzo Sanseverino to Gian Giacomo Trivulzio, paints a merciless picture, saying that he was indeed of rare and prudent intellect, but fearful to such an extent that he seemed to abhor not only battles but even to hear about atrocious and cruel things.
 Prato believed this was why he was not loved by soldiers, who want a spirited gentleman to stand by their side and expose himself to danger with them.

 In his wife, he found a woman of strong character and a lover of war who was able to make up for her husband's failings.
 Beatrice was his most faithful and valid collaborator, so much so that her death marked his downfall.
 Ludovico trusted Beatrice blindly, granted her great freedom, and entrusted her with important tasks, making her always a participant in the councils and negotiations of war.
 As a husband he was, therefore, well thought of, had not been for the continuous affairs.
 Some historians claimed that he beat his wife, but the confusion seems to arise from a letter from 1492, in which it is written that the Duke of Milan had "beaten" his wife.
 The Duke of Milan at that time was Gian Galeazzo, who was known to mistreat his wife Isabella.
 Ludovico was never known to make such a gesture towards that woman who he "loved more than himself".

-As a father, he was attentive, loving, and present.
-He showed great love above all towards his daughter, Bianca Giovanna, and found the pain of her untimely death unbearable.
+As a father, he was described as attentive to his family and maintained a close relationship with his daughter, Bianca Giovanna.
+Contemporary accounts indicate that her death had a significant emotional impact on him.